Unlikely intersections in the Torelli locus and the G-functions method: Non-trivial relations at infinite places

-Later on, we describe conditions that guarantee that $s$ cannot be $v$-adically close to $s_0$ for $v\in \Sigma_{L,f}$.
-This will, effectively, make \eqref{eq:actualrelation}, or to be more precise the relation it induces at $\xi$, global in that case.
+Later on, we construct another polynomial $R_{s,fin}$ that defines a relation coming from any possible non-archimedean proximity of $s$ to $0$.
+Taking $R_s:=R_{s,\infty}\cdot R_{s,\fin}$ and considering the relation it induces at $\xi$, we will get a global relation.

-Leaving the proof of globality for later we note that the relation induced from \eqref{eq:actualrelation} satisfies the other key property we want.
-Namely we have the following lemma. \begin{lemma} The relations created above are non-trivial, assuming that the generic special Mumford-Tate group of our variation is $Sp(\mu,\Q)$. \end{lemma} \begin{proof}This follows by comparing the relations in \eqref{eq:case1relationps} and \eqref{eq:case2final} with the polynomials described in \ref{trivialrelationsfinal}.
-For Case $2$ above, it is easier to see the non-triviality of the relations in question by looking at \eqref{eq:relationsp2-4} instead of \eqref{eq:case2final}. \end{proof}
+Leaving the proof of globality for later, we note that the relation induced from \eqref{eq:actualrelation} satisfies the other key property we want.
+Namely we have the following lemma. \begin{lemma} Assume that the absolute Hodge conjecture holds for the Hodge endomorphisms of the fibers of $f$.
+Then, the polynomial $R_{s,\infty}$ is homogeneous of degree $\leq C_1(f)\cdot [L:K]$, where $C_1(f)$ is a positive constant that depends only on the morphism $f$.